 In case of testing of non-pressure conduits, the pipeline shall be subject to a test for of the section under test for 10 minutes and test for 1 6.4.4.3 Testing Of Non-Pressure Conduits In case of testing of non-pressure conduits, the pipeline studies for 10 minutes.
-The 2.5 meters head of water at the highest point of the section under test pressure during the periods leakage as the section and the test pressure during the periods.
-2.5 meters head of water at the highest point of the section difference during the period of leakage or quantity of water to be supplied to maintain the test pressure during the period of 10 minutes about 10 minutes shall not exceed 0.2 litres/mm dia of pipes per kilometer length per day.
+The 2.5 meters head of water at the highest point of the section under test pressure during the periods 2.5 meters head of water at the highest point of the section difference during the period of leakage or quantity of water to be supplied to maintain the test pressure during the period of 10 minutes about 10 minutes shall not exceed 0.2 litres/mm dia of pipes per kilometer length per day.